vmware/vcf-security-and-compliance-guidelines/regulatory-compliance/vsphere/7.0/VMware-vSphere-7-Default-Accounts.md

 The root account is created at installation.
 It is required for administration and is not removable.

 The password can be changed both manually and programmatically through product UIs and APIs, as well as using the ‘passwd’ command at an ESXi shell.
-There is not a provision to automatically change or rotate the password.
+The product does not automatically change or rotate the password.

 The password is not a “default” as it is specified by the administrator at installation.

 The password is subject to the ESXi password complexity and history parameters, such as Security.PasswordQualityControl.
-More information can be found in the [vSphere Security Configuration & Hardening Guide](https://brcm.tech/vcf-scg).
+See the [vSphere Security Configuration & Hardening Guide](https://brcm.tech/vcf-scg).

 The password is stored as a salted SHA512 hash, consistent with UNIX and UNIX-like operating systems.

-Equivalent administrative access can be granted to alternate accounts added post-install for day-to-day use by vSphere administrators, so that log monitoring alerts (Log Insight et al) can be created for direct use of this account.
-It is not recommended to disable shell access for this account on ESXi 8.0.0 or newer.
+After installation, create separate accounts with equivalent administrative access for day-to-day use.
+Then configure log monitoring (Log Insight et al) to alert on any direct use of the root account.
+It is not recommended to disable shell access for this account on ESXi 8.0.0 or newer (this capability is not available in ESXi 7).

 ### dcui

 The dcui account is created at installation.
 It is required for direct console service isolation and is not removable.

 The password can be changed both manually and programmatically through product UIs and APIs, as well as using the ‘passwd’ command at an ESXi shell, though it is recommended to leave it locked.
-There is not a provision to automatically change or rotate the password.
+The product does not automatically change or rotate the password.

 There is no default password.
 The account is locked through the UNIX standard method of replacing the password in /etc/shadow with a value incompatible with a SHA512 hash (such as ‘x’ or ‘!’ or ‘\*’).

 The account should not have a password configured, but if one was, it would be subject to the ESXi password complexity and history parameters, such as Security.PasswordQualityControl.
-More information can be found in the [vSphere Security Configuration & Hardening Guide](https://brcm.tech/vcf-scg).
+See the [vSphere Security Configuration & Hardening Guide](https://brcm.tech/vcf-scg).

 The password, if set, would be stored as a salted SHA512 hash, consistent with UNIX and UNIX-like operating systems.

 There are no reasons for vSphere administrators to log into ESXi in this manner.
-As such, this account may have its shell access removed in ESXi 8.0.0 and newer.
-More information can be found in the [vSphere Security Configuration & Hardening Guide](https://brcm.tech/vcf-scg).
+As such, this account may have its shell access removed in ESXi 8.0.0 and newer (not available in ESXi 7).
+See the [vSphere Security Configuration & Hardening Guide](https://brcm.tech/vcf-scg).
 Additionally, log monitoring alerts (Log Insight et al) can be set to alarm if this account is accessed.

 ### vpxuser